 - Don’t let your edged tool become blunt

 Many of the experts have mentioned more than one advice and we couldn’t cut it short to one.
-It’s expert opinion, how can just delete it?
+It’s an expert opinion, how can just delete it?
 Besides, explaining what not to do when you are using a sharp blade, it’s really difficult to be confined to just one when there are lots of them!
 We hope these blade safety tips will be really helpful for you when you are having a go with your ones.
 If you have any opinions regarding this post or have your own safety tips, don’t hesitate to give a comment or mail.
 Enjoy!